Carlsbad Child Custody Lawyer

 The FCS mediator will issue an FCS Report and Recommendation to both parents and to the family court judge.
 The recommendation takes into consideration all information obtained by the mediator during their interview with the parents.
 The mediator will also review the file and assess any contact they’ve had with other third parties regarding the matter before issuing a recommended parenting plan.

 Each parent is entitled to take 10 calendar days from receipt of the recommendation to review and respond to the information included in the report.
-The family court will grant a continuance of the hearing upon the request of either parent if the FCS report is not received with the 10-day time period.
+The family court will grant a continuance of the hearing upon the request of either parent if the FCS report is not received within the 10-day time period.

 At GYL, we prepare our child custody clients to succeed at FCS mediation and do everything possible to obtain a favorable result.

-Creating a Co-Parenting Plan
+Creating A Co-Parenting Plan

 Parents going through a divorce or unmarried parents looking to separate are faced with the often-difficult task of developing a co-parenting relationship that works best for the children involved.
-The parents must accommodate work and school schedules when creating a child custody schedule that works.
+The parents must accommodate work and school schedules when creating a custody schedule that works.
 The overarching consideration must always be the best interests of the children.

 In any case, it is always best for parents to work together and be flexible with one another regarding the children’s schedules.
 The last thing that you want is for a judge to dictate the terms of your parenting plan because you were unable to agree to the terms on your own.
 However, unfortunately, sometimes there is no other choice.